-A definition I didn’t plan to write — and why it might change how you think about everything
+A way of seeing hope I didn’t plan to write — and why it changes how you think about it

-I didn’t sit down one day and decide to define hope.
+I didn’t sit down one day and decide to describe what hope is.

-It happened the way the best things in this journey have happened — unexpectedly, in the middle of something else.
-Someone asked me a question about how I stay hopeful when the world feels heavy, and before I could think about it, something came out of my mouth that surprised me.
+It happened unexpectedly.
+This is how the best things in the recent phase of my journey have occurred.
+It was in the middle of something else.
+Someone asked me a question about how I stay hopeful when the world feels heavy.
+Before I even thought it through, something surprising came out of my mouth.

 Hope is what happens when self-discipline meets adversity and wins.